-Outpatient: A patient who does not meet the criteria to be defined as an inpatient but who accesses care in an NH facility for medical or surgical daycare.
+Outpatient: A patient who does not meet the criteria to be defined as an inpatient but who accesses care in an NH facility for medical or surgical care.

-Performance Evaluation: A periodic evaluation of the practice of members within NH facilities and programs, including peer evaluation, for the purpose of quality improvement.
+Performance Appraisal: A periodic appraisal of the practice of members within NH facilities and programs, including peer evaluation, for the purpose of quality assurance.